 Gina Leibrecht has been working in film since she received her B.A. in Telecommunications and Film from the University of Oregon in 1990.
 She currently works and resides in the San Francisco Bay Area, working on documentary, commercial, and corporate projects for domestic and international audiences.

 In 1998 she began collaborating with Les Blank on All In This Tea (2007), which she co-produced, co-directed, and edited, and which had its world premiere at the Berlin International Film Festival, screened in over 40 festivals world wide, and was broadcast on the Sundance Channel.
-She most recently completed a collaboration with Les Blank called How to Smell a Rose: A Visit with Ricky Leacock in Normandy (2014), which had its North American debut at the Telluride Film Festival and has gone on to screen in film festivals around the world.
+She also completed a collaboration with Les Blank called How to Smell a Rose: A Visit with Ricky Leacock in Normandy (2014), which had its North American debut at the Telluride Film Festival and has gone on to screen in film festivals around the world.

 Gina has worked with several Bay Area production companies, editing for corporate and non-profit clients including Intel, Symantec, Sybase, Ebay, Guthy-Renker, Stanford University, the California Water Board, ChildFund International, and many others.